Facing Mortgage Foreclosure

 Beware of Scams

 Unfortunately, scam artists often attempt to take advantage of people in vulnerable financial situations such as default or foreclosure.
 These unscrupulous actors prey on people while pretending to offer them assistance.
 Do not be fooled by these scams!
 If you seek assistance from a third party, make sure that it is a reputable counseling agency.
-In particular, homeowners should be on guard against two forms of scams: 1) equity stripping scams and 2) foreclosure consulting scams.
+Homeowners should be on guard against two forms of scams: 1) equity stripping scams and 2) foreclosure consulting scams.

 Equity Stripping Scams

 This scam works in a variety of ways, but typically starts when someone promises to solve all the homeowner’s problems and keep him or her in the home.
-The scammer may promise loan money that never appears, or have the homeowner sign a lot of complicated papers.
+The scammer may promise loan money that never appears, or have the homeowner sign a lot of complicated paperwork.
 The scam artist may convince the homeowner to sign the property over to him or her, claiming that only he or she can get a loan to save the home.
 In reality, the loan does not exist, and the homeowners become renters in their own homes, until they are eventually forced out by the inevitable foreclosure.
 In most cases, the homeowners receive little or nothing for their home equity, which has, in essence, been stolen by the scam artist.
 Under Minnesota law, homeowners must be paid at least 82 percent of the fair market value of their former homes (minus certain permitted costs or expenses) if they are not able to stay in their homes following a foreclosure and it has been purchased by someone acting for the benefit of the homeowners.

 Mortgage Foreclosure Consulting Scams